-In order to assist the most vulnerable households, HRRP will prioritize review of Phase 1 and Phase 2 applicants.
-Phase 3-6 will be placed on hold until funding has been obligated for all Phase 1 and Phase 2 applicants or until all funding has been obligated, whichever comes first.
+Phase 4-6 will be placed on hold until funding has been obligated for all Phase 1-3 applicants or until all funding has been obligated, whichever comes first.
 Rental applicants will be served after all single-family owner-occupant phases are completed.
 Queues are arranged so applications will be reviewed in ascending priority order based on the assigned priority phase (phase 1, then phase 2).